nxk176/math_modelling/README.md

 The first command checks the implementation.
 The second command regenerates all CSV and SVG outputs.

+The scripts are deterministic.
+Rerunning the same commands with the same Python version and source code overwrites the files in `outputs/` with the same numerical results up to normal floating-point text formatting.

 The default reproduction uses `1001` $\Gamma$ samples in $[0, 2]$, then filters the data according to the open intervals used in the paper, for example: